 What to Do When You Encounter Turtle Eggs on the Beach

-Turtle eggs begin developing immediately after they are deposited in the nesting cavity.
+Once they are deposited, they start hatching.
 Any disturbance, accidental or otherwise, can affect the survival of hatchlings.
 Help them repopulate with these best practices:

 Do: Leave it Alone